-Prospective applicants who would like to visit the program are encourged to attend the HASTS Prospective Student Visit Day on Monday, October 15, 2012.
+Prospective applicants who would like to visit the program are encourged to attend the HASTS Prospective Student Visit Day on Monday, October 6, 2014.
 HASTS offers this day so that prospective students can get a better understanding of what our program offers in terms of research and resources, and to help them decide if our program may be a good fit for them.
-Prospective students do not have to attend the visit day in order to apply to the Program.
+Prospective students do not have to attend the visit day in order to apply to the doctoral program.

-The day’s events include a general information session led by the Director of Graduate Studies, various panel sessions with HASTS faculty, and lunch with current HASTS students.
-Activities will be scheduled between 8:30 am and 2:00 pm.
-General campus tours are also available through the central admissions office and start at 3:00 pm.
+The day’s events include a general information session led by the Director of Graduate Studies, a panel-style presentation and a small group discussion with HASTS faculty, and lunch with current HASTS students.
+Activities will be scheduled between 9:00 am and 2:00 pm.
+Following the program, participants may want to take a MIT campus tour at 3pm.

-We encourage participants to take public transportation to MIT, but visitor parking permits are also available for $20 for the day.
-If you would like a permit, please send an email to email@example.com with your request or indicate so on your registration form.
-In order to issue a permit, we must have your $20 check (made payable to "MIT") by Tuesday, October 9, in order to issue one to you.
+We encourage participants to take public transportation to MIT, but visitor parking permits are also available for $22 for the day.
+If you would like a permit, please send an email to firstname.lastname@example.org with your request or indicate so on your registration form.
+In order to issue a permit, we must have your $20 check (made payable to "MIT") by September 30.
+Further instructions are provided in the registration form.

 If prospective applicants are unable to attend the Visit Day, they may be able to make arrangements to visit the program by requesting to meet with the HASTS Director of Graduate Studies, the Academic Administrator and/or faculty members whose area of research is of interest to them.